chrisgahlert/gradle-guice-plugin/README.md

 # gradle-guice-plugin

-This plugin gives plugin developers the ability to use Guice dependency injection.
+This plugin gives Gradle plugin developers the ability to use Guice dependency injection.
 This is especially useful in enterprise contexts where very large and complex Gradle plugins are being created.

 ## Getting started